 In 2004, the rights to the characters reverted to their creators, who banded together as HEXAGON COMICS to continue exploiting their creations.

-In 2010, HEXAGON COMICS partnered with RIVIERE BLANCHE and WANGA COMICS to relaunch an ambitious publishing program in France, involving both the reprint of classic stories in 500+-pages trade paperbacks, and two series of new color comics featuring all-new stories of our characters.
-More than 30 books, a dozen comics, two novelizations and a set of trading cards have already been published.
+In 2010, HEXAGON COMICS partnered with RIVIERE BLANCHE to relaunch an ambitious publishing program in France, involving both the reprint of classic stories in 500+-pages trade paperbacks, and two series of new color comics featuring all-new stories of our characters.
+More than 40 books, two dozen comics, four novelizations and a set of trading cards have already been published.
 For details see here.

 |HEXAGON: DARK MATTER.